Castlerigg stone circle

-Castlerigg Stone Circle (alternatively Keswick Carles, or Carles) is situated on a prominent hill to the east of Keswick, in the Lake District National Park, North West England.
-It is one of around 1,300 stone circles in the British Isles and Brittany, constructed as a part of a megalithic tradition that lasted from approximately 3200 BC to 2500 BC, during the Late Neolithic and Early Bronze Ages.
+Castlerigg stone circle (alternatively Keswick Carles, or Carles) is situated on a prominent hill to the east of Keswick, in the Lake District National Park, North West England.

+In this period, the Lake District – a mountainous area in which Castlerigg is located – saw particularly high levels of Neolithic stone circle construction, with other similar examples including Swinside, Gamelands, Elva Plain, and Long Meg and Her Daughters.
+The original purposes of such large stone circles is still debated, although most archaeologists concur that they were built for ritual or ceremonial reasons, with a similar function to henges.

 Various archaeologists have mentioned the beauty and romance of Castlerigg and its surrounding landscape.
 In his study of the stone circles of Cumbria, archaeologist John Waterhouse commented that the site was "one of the most visually impressive prehistoric monuments in Britain."

 Every year, thousands of tourists travel to the site, making it the most visited stone circle in Cumbria.
 This plateau forms the raised centre of a natural amphitheatre created by the surrounding fells and from within the circle it is possible to see some of the highest peaks in Cumbria: Helvellyn, Skiddaw, Grasmoor and Blencathra.

 Description

 The stones are glacial erratic boulders composed of volcanic rock from the Borrowdale Volcanic Group.
 Both andesitic lavas and tuffs (volcanic ashes) are represented.
 Castlerigg sits on a deposit of glacial till, and it is likely that the boulders were originally part of this deposit.
 The stones are set in a flattened circle, measuring 32.6 m at its widest and 29.5 m at its narrowest.
-The heaviest stone has been estimated to weigh around 16 tons and the tallest stone measures approximately 2.3 meters high.
-There is a 3.3 meter wide gap in its northern edge, which may have been an entrance.
+The heaviest stone has been estimated to weigh around 16 tons and the tallest stone measures approximately 2.3 metres high.
+There is a 3.3 metre wide gap in its northern edge, which may have been an entrance.

 Within the circle, abutting its eastern quadrant, is a roughly rectangular setting of a further 10 stones.
-The circle was probably constructed around 3200 BC (Late Neolithic/Early Bronze Age), making it one of the earliest stone circles in Britain and possibly in Europe.
-It is important to archaeoastronomers who have noted that the sunrise during the September equinox (Autumn equinox) appears over the top of Threlkeld Knott, a hill 3.5 km to the east.
+This internal setting is highly unusual among British stone circles, and has no agreed functional interpretation.
+Although once interpreted as a burial space or ritual compartment, excavation has produced no evidence sufficient to confirm either explanation.